BeamMW/beam-docs/source/rtd_pages/user_atomic_swap.rst

   DO NOT USE SWAPS FOR LARGE AMOUNTS OF MONEY

-  For Electrum use only Legasy seed type (we do not support Segwit)
+  For Electrum we support only Legacy seed and SSL connection type

   For Bitcoin use version `Bitcoin Core v0.17.1 <https://bitcoin.org/en/download>`_ .